 Temporary mobile applications

 [General overview of challenges linked with sharing with ENG/OB, PMSE.]

+Issues at stake

+It is increasingly difficult to clear out spectrum for new services.
+The rate at which existing regulatory processes are able to make wide bands of spectrum available is slow in comparison to the surging demand we are witnessing in e.g. mobile broadband uptake.

+Clearing an existing exclusive user is controversial and costly.
+Defence sector in particular has large contiguous holdings coordinated and harmonised across countries.
+Many other primary users have narrowband allocations which makes any kind of refarming for clearing wide, contiguous bandwidth of spectrum very challenging.
+The current circumstances of spectrum use needs may also differ considerably from country to country, and finding harmonised spectrum bands available for clearing across multiple countries requires a lot of effort and may actually be impossible in some cases.

+Sharing under the ASA concept provides administrations an additional tool that helps alleviate many of these problems.

+Existing

 Existing regulatory framework and tools:

 [How would the ASA fit in and impact on the existing regulatory framework and how it could enhance the licensing & authorisation schemes?
 The regulatory framework and tools currently existing on which the potential development of the ASA concept could be built should be described so as to better identify what is already possible in relation to that concept, notably for spectrum rights ensuring quality of service.]

 The general review of the ASA concept suggests that it does not challenge the existing regulatory framework for the use of the spectrum, but basically complements it.